AVEVA/CONNECT-data-services-developer-docs/content/set-up/users/users-concept.md

 1. Users are added and granted access to AVEVA Data Hub in AVEVA Connect.

-2. Make sure the user has been assigned to the correct role in AVEVA Connect before sending the invitation to access AVEVA Data Hub.
+2. Make sure the user has been assigned the DataHub Viewer role in AVEVA Connect before sending the invitation to access AVEVA Data Hub.
 See [Invite users and assign user permissions](xref:invite-users).
 In AVEVA Data Hub, you can map a user or group to an AVEVA Data Hub role to control what actions they can take.

    **Note:** The AVEVA Data Hub Tenant Member role grants read access to everything in the tenant.
 If a user should not have read access to some resources, the Tenant Member role can be limited.